 3. You will see a box with two choices: for U of I affiliates and for courtesy card borrowers.
 Click on the appropriate choice for your status.

 6a.
-Courtesy card borrowers will see a place to enter your User ID and password.
+Courtesy card borrowers and Fulfillment Proxies will see a place to enter your User ID and password.
 Your User ID will be the 14-digit number on your Courtesy Card, without any spaces.
 Please contact the Circulation Department to get your password for the new catalog system..

 6b.
 U of I users will be prompted to log in with a current NetID and will be sent to the 2 Factor Authentication (2FA) screen, or, if you have already logged into a U of I service that requires 2FA, it will automatically log you in.
 If you are unable to log in (the message "login process has failed" will show), please consult our FAQ: Why can't I log into my Library account?